wallaceespindola/fastapi-article-demo/FastAPI_in_Action.md

 - Advanced use cases such as background tasks, authentication, and scaling in production
 - Concrete examples with async database operations

-Whether you’re an architect planning microservices or a developer exposing ML models, this guide will give you a practical sense of how FastAPI performs in real-world scenarios.
+Whether you're an architect planning microservices or a developer exposing ML models, this guide will give you a practical sense of how FastAPI performs in real-world scenarios.

 ---